stevemns/druid/docs/content/ingestion/data-formats.md

 Note that the CSV and TSV data do not contain column heads.
 This becomes important when you specify the data for ingesting.

-_Custom_
+## Custom Formats

-Druid supports custom data formats and can use the `Regex` parser or the `Javascript` parsers to parse these formats.
+Druid supports custom data formats and can use the `Regex` parser or the `JavaScript` parsers to parse these formats.
+Please note that using any of these parsers for parsing data will not be as efficient as writing a native Java parser or using an external stream processor.
+We welcome contributions of new Parsers.

 ## Configuration